HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ￼
 The percentage of mobile pages having good INP increased from 55% in 2022 to 74% in 2024\.
 This is a significant increase, and even though we can’t be exactly sure what to attribute it to, we can think of a few potential drivers for this change.
 The biggest one could be awareness.
 With the introduction of the INP and the announcement that it will replace FID, many teams realized the impact that could have on their overall CWV score and search ranking.
 That could have encouraged them to actively work towards fixing parts of the sites that contributed to low INP scores.
 The second driver could be just a regular advancement in technology.
 With the above-displayed INP data coming from real users, we can also assume that users' devices and network connections could have slightly improved over the years, providing them with better site interactivity.

-Mobile INP metric by rank reveals an interesting trend.
-[In the 2022 chapter](https://almanac.httparchive.org/en/2022/performance#inp-by-rank), we assumed that the more popular a website is, the more performance optimizations it would have, leading to better performance.
+Mobile INP metric by rank reveals an interesting trend. <a hreflang="en" href="https://almanac.httparchive.org/en/2022/performance#inp-by-rank">In the 2022 chapter</a>, we assumed that the more popular a website is, the more performance optimizations it would have, leading to better performance.
 However, when it comes to INP, the opposite seems to be true.

 {{ figure_markup(
   image="interaction-to-next-paint-score-mobile-2024.png",